j4mie/rediset/README.md

 ### How to run the tests

 Rediset is tested with [nose](http://nose.readthedocs.org).
-Clone the repository, create a virtualenv, then run `pip install -r requirements.txt`.
+Clone the repository, create a virtualenv (with Python 2.7), then run `pip install -r requirements.txt`.
 Then, simply type `nosetests` to find and run all the tests.
+A Redis Server version 2.4.0 or later must be running for the tests.

 ## (Un)license